ovavulov/mutations_sars2/README.md

 __pip install -r requirements.txt__

-Make a correction of the complex structure using the RepairPDB command:
+Make a correction of the complex structure using the RepairPDB command, step 1:

 __python Repair.py -f config.cfg__

-To make the screening of mutations at the specified positions (PositionScan, BuildModel, AnalyseComplex)
+To make the screening of mutations at the specified positions (PositionScan, BuildModel, AnalyseComplex), steps 2 - 5:

 __python Screening.py -f config.cfg__